ethanwhite/moore-ddd/preproposal.md

 **Software Development:** Conducting this type of research requires the time-consuming assembly of numerous heterogeneous datasets.
 Typically every scientist writes custom code to handle the data or assembles them by hand.
-This wastes time and effort organizing data instead of science.
+This wastes time and effort organizing data that could be spent doing science.
 My group built the [EcoData Retriever](http://ecodataretriever.org) to address this problem.
 It automates the discovery, downloading, cleaning, and reformatting of ecological data.
 This simplifies the process of finding, acquiring, and using data and therefore increases the use of the diversity of ecological datasets.
-Altmetrics show that the Retriever is both
-[highly recommended and highly cited](http://impactstory.org/ethanwhite/product/37058b0ebf0a11e1bdf912313d1a5e63) (stars and forks on GitHub in the 91-99%tile), the associated paper is in the [97th percentile of impact for scientific papers](http://www.altmetric.com/details.php?citation_id=1555657),
+Altmetrics show that the Retriever is both [highly recommended and highly cited](http://impactstory.org/ethanwhite/product/37058b0ebf0a11e1bdf912313d1a5e63) (stars and forks on GitHub in the 91-99%tile), the associated paper is in the [97th percentile of impact for scientific papers](http://www.altmetric.com/details.php?citation_id=1555657),